Darioliu28/ada-2025-project-djnpsgroup2025/README.md

 # Mapping Societal Dynamics on Reddit

+## Data Setup

+To run the analysis, you must first place the original datasets in the `/data/` directory.

+The following files are required:

+* `soc-redditHyperlinks-body.tsv`
+* `soc-redditHyperlinks-title.tsv`
+* `web-redditEmbeddings-subreddits.csv`

 ## Abstract

 Society groups people by geography, interests, and culture.
 This project explores whether Reddit reflects these aggregation dynamics, questioning if it's a valid proxy for real-world interactions or just a skewed representation.
 The core idea is to map subreddits to entities like countries (e.g., r/italy) or topics (e.g., r/politic) to analyze their interaction patterns.
 The goal is twofold: first, determine if digital group components (like language or interests) highlight real-world relationships.
 Second, study "country-based" groups by analyzing their engagement with thematic subreddits.
 We aim to uncover if digital interactions can reveal cultural traits and intrinsic dynamics present in their real-world counterparts.